Configuring logging on ThinLinc servers¶

 Log destinations¶

-Writing Logs to File¶
+Writing logs to file¶

 The file name for the log file written to local disk is configured by